Successful ABM Campaigns: Tips and Creative Examples

 ABM is less effective if a prospect reaches your website and no longer feels like the content is relevant, so keep personalization top of mind throughout the campaign.

-Stop wasting time; automate your account based marketing campaigns
+Stop wasting time; automate your ABM campaigns

 Manual work is killing B2B marketers.
-That’s why one of the best ways to avoid repetitive work is to use account based marketing tools to automate campaigns and drive more revenue.
+That’s why one of the best ways to avoid repetitive work is to use account-based marketing tools to automate campaigns and drive more revenue.

 Today marketers can integrate many different advertising tools into one platform using tools like Metadata.io.
 This saves you serious time and frustration from using a bunch of spreadsheets with 17 tabs to launch your campaigns.

-Mailbutler used found great success using Metadata:
+Mailbutler found great success using Metadata:

 "My team tried using Metadata.io for ABM marketing a few times.
 What did we do?
 We compiled a list of companies that we want to target in our niche, and then we uploaded them in Metadata.
 After that we ran Linkedin ads (mainly Conversation or Image ads) and retargeted them with Google Display ads.

-We have seen good numbers coming from Metadata.io, I think it's because they have good audience match rates, and they enrich leads automatically.”
+We have seen good numbers coming from Metadata.io, I think it's because they have good audience match rates, and they enrich leads automatically.” - Ilija Sekulov, Digital Marketing Manager at Mailbutler

 Think outside the box while planning your campaign